kuttor/dotfiles/docs/How-To-Open-a-Homebrew-Pull-Request.md

 ### Core `brew` code pull request

-Before getting started, please note that we cannot distribute every single piece of software and have to draw a line on “notability” somewhere.
-Of course, we would be happy to reconsider in the future.
+Before getting started, please read the [Acceptable Formulae](https://github.com/Homebrew/brew/blob/master/docs/Acceptable-Formulae.md) and note that we cannot distribute every single piece of software and have to draw a line on “notability” somewhere.
 If you don't meet notability requirements you might consider [creating your own tap](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap).
+Of course, we would be happy to reconsider in the future!

 Notability [auditor](https://github.com/Homebrew/brew/blob/638a3dc3a33c4c2029db058cf3d399008621e973/Library/Homebrew/utils/shared_audits.rb) will fail on repositories that do not meet: